Kennyc1012/BottomSheetMenu/README.md

 if (share != null) share.show();
 // By default, it will be styled as a list.
 For a grid, pass the boolean value true after the title parameter
 ```
+For further customization of the share intent including which apps will be either be shown or not shown, see the full signature of [createBottomSheet](https://github.com/Kennyc1012/BottomSheet/blob/master/library/src/main/java/com/kennyc/bottomsheet/BottomSheet.java#L417)

 #Callbacks
 BottomSheet uses the [BottomSheetListener](https://github.com/Kennyc1012/BottomSheet/blob/master/library/src/main/java/com/kennyc/bottomsheet/BottomSheetListener.java) for callbacks